ZP1931301733/Modbus_test/README.md

 # Modbus_test  Instructions
 A small modbus communication project between ROS and USR-M100.
-Read data from USR-M100 and publish data in a loop as a node This project is based on the pymodbus library，which is written in python.
+Read data from USR-M100 and publish data in a loop as a node.
+This project is based on the pymodbus library，which is written in python.
 # Install pymodbus
 The library is available on pypi.org and github.com to install with